 How Product Liability Law Pertains to Defective Medical Devices

-Victims of defective medical devices can file any of three different types of lawsuits.
+Victims of defective medical devices can file any of the three different types of lawsuits.
 The first is asserting that the device wasn’t properly manufactured.
 Damage occurring at any point in the stream of commerce up until the moment the patient receives the medical device can be considered a manufacturing defect.
 As an example, if the device is damaged in the hospital, you can still sue under a manufacturing defect lawsuit.

 The second lawsuit type involves negligently designed and unreasonably dangerous products.
 If you can prove the offender was negligent, you may be able to punish them with punitive damages, which is a high damage award.